-This operation must be carried out with the machine on level ground at a temperature of 40-45°C (104-113°F), so that the oil is more fluid and can be drained easily together with the suspended solid particles.
+This operation must be carried out with the machine on level ground at a temperature of 40÷45°C, so that the oil is more fluid and can be drained easily together with the suspended solid particles.

-- 1 Move the machine until the drain plug (1) is in low position and aligned with the level plug (2) on the vertical axis. - 2 Remove the drain plug (1) and let the used oil flow out completely, gathering it into a container with suitable capacity.While the oil flows out, remove the level plug (2).Use a 8 mm setscrew spanner. - 3 After draining the oil, put back the plug (1) and pour new oil of the prescribed type through the hole (2) until reaching the lower edge of the hole itself. - 4 Put back the plug (2).
+- 1 Move the machine until the drain plug (2) is on the vertical axis in low position and the level plugs (1) are on the horizontal axis. - 2 Remove the drain plug (2) and let the used oil flow completely into a container with suitable capacity.While the oil flows out, remove the plugs (1).Use a 5 mm setscrew spanner. - 3 After draining the oil, put back the plug (2) and pour new oil through the hole (1) until reaching the lower edge of the hole itself.
+Use the prescribed oil. - 4 Put back the plugs (1).